DmitriySalnikov/OBSNotifier/README.md

 * Supports `obs-websocket` 5.x (embedded in OBS 28+)
 * Separate settings for each plugin
+* Portable mode (Just create a `portable_mode` file in the program folder.
+Optionally, you can specify the absolute path to the folder inside this file.)
 * Adjusting the position and offsets of notifications
 * Configurable notification display time
 * Highly customizable default plugin